The Shape of Water (2017)

 Nate’s Grade: A-

-Posted on December 8, 2017, in 2017 Movies and tagged drama, fantasy, guillermo del toro, michael shannon, michael stuhlbarg, monsters, octavia specner, oscars, period film, quirky, richard jenkins, romance, sally hawkins, vanessa taylor.
+Posted on December 8, 2017, in 2017 Movies and tagged best picture, drama, fantasy, guillermo del toro, michael shannon, michael stuhlbarg, monsters, octavia specner, oscars, period film, quirky, richard jenkins, romance, sally hawkins, vanessa taylor.
 Bookmark the permalink.
 2 Comments.